Supported Employment in State Government (SESG)

 - Review SESG guidelines published by OFM.

-- Consult with the DSHS/DVR Supported Employment Program Coordinator on Establishment, recruitment and selection for a supported employment position.
+- Consult with the DSHS/DVR Supported Employment Program Manager on establishment, recruitment, and selection for a supported employment position.

 - Supported Employment in State Government Video